This section describes how Data Connections can be configured in Komment

-A final step is to decide on what the scope of the data you load from Kaptain and into your Qlik Sense app on each reload (partial and full).
-By default only the latest records for each Komment Key field will be loaded so to get the full audit trail loaded each time toggle on the
+Defines how much of the history data you load from Kaptain and into your Qlik Sense app on each reload (partial and full).
+By default only the latest record for each Komment Key field will be loaded so to get the full audit trail loaded each time toggle on this option.

 if you add new widgets or remove existing widgets in your Komment setup you need to press

-Sync Kapsule to enforce the changes to be reflected in the MongoDB Kapsule.
+Sync Kapsuleto enforce the changes to be reflected in the Kapsule.